 On campus counseling services are available to law students through the Counseling Center, located on the second floor of the Center for Student Development.

 To schedule an appointment with one of the counselors, you can call (401) 254-3124 or visit the office.

 The hours during the academic year are 8:30 am to 5:00 pm, Monday through Friday.

 You will be asked to fill out a brief information sheet and questionnaire prior to your first visit.
-Students can generally be seen within a week of their initial request and, if the need is pressing, can often be seen on the same day.

 Additional Details on the Counseling Center and Services Provided

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.

 Students in the first and second year are required to take classes covering the following aspects of the law—contracts, torts, property, criminal law, civil procedure, and constitutional law, evidence, and professional responsibility.
 Along with these aspects, the core curriculum will develop legal reasoning skills.

 After finishing the core curriculum the remaining coursework toward the degree is completed through upper level elective courses.
 Students can choose courses that peak their interests or courses that go along with the track they are following.